Darien-Cepani/CSViewer/README.md

 ## Notes

 * **Customization:** If you intend to use this project, you'll likely want to adjust file paths and potentially other settings as needed to fit your environment.
-* **Details:** Since the repository is private, I couldn't provide highly specific usage instructions or screenshots.
-A more comprehensive README would be possible if you grant temporary access or describe the UI components in more detail.